dambor/tanzu-luma-board/README.md

 ![zoom-configuration](https://github.com/dambor/tanzu-luma-board/blob/master/pictures/zoom-configuration.png?raw=true)

-## Creating a scene for your webcam
+## Creating a scene on OBS for your webcam

 1. Create a scene